Medieval commune: Evolution in Italy and decline in Europe

 During the 11th century in northern Italy a new political and social structure emerged.
 In most places where communes arose (e.g. France, Britain and Flanders), they were absorbed by monarchical states.
 But in northern and central Italy, some medieval communes developed into independent and powerful city-states.

 The breakaway from their feudal overlords by these communes occurred in the late 12th century and 13th century, during the Investiture Controversy between the Pope and the Holy Roman Emperor.
 Milan led the Lombard cities against the Holy Roman Emperors and defeated them, gaining independence (battles of Legnano, 1176, and Parma, 1248).
 Meanwhile, the republics of Venice, Pisa and Genoa were able to conquer their naval empires on the Mediterranean sea (in 1204 Venice conquered three-eights of the Byzantine Empire in the Fourth Crusade).
 Cities such as Florence, Parma, Ferrara, Verona, Padua, Lucca, Siena, Mantua and others were able to create stable states at the expenses of their neighbors, some of which lasted until modern times.
-In southern Italy, which then was a kingdom, autonomous communes were rarer, Sassari in Sardinia being one example.
+In southern Italy, which then formed the Kingdom of Sicily, autonomous communes were rarer, Republic of Sassari in Sardinia being one example.

 In the Holy Roman Empire, the emperors always had to face struggles with other powerful players: the land princes on the one hand, but also the cities and communes on the other hand.
 The emperors thus invariably fought political (not always military) battles to strengthen their position and that of the imperial monarchy.
 In the Golden Bull of 1356, emperor Charles IV outlawed any conjurationes, confederationes, and conspirationes, meaning in particular the leagues of towns but also the rural communal leagues that had sprung up.
 Most leagues of towns were subsequently dissolved, sometimes forcibly, and where refounded, their political influence was much reduced.
 Nevertheless, some of these communes (as Frankfurt, Nuremberg, Hamburg) were able to survive in Germany for centuries and became almost independent city-state vassals to the Holy Roman Emperors (see Free imperial city).

-Communalism

-Anarchist Peter Kropotkin argued that the elements of mutual aid and mutual defense expressed in the medieval commune and its guild system were the same sentiments of collective self-defense apparent in modern communism and socialism.